Frequently Asked Questions

 The Court of Appeal judges, the Court Clerk and lawyers wear black gowns over striped trousers or skirts, black waistcoat and a wing collar white shirt, with white bands (sometimes called tabs) instead of a necktie, for all court appearances in the Court of Appeal.
 No particular dress is required for members of the public.
 Persons attending appeal proceedings should be dressed as they would dress to attend any public function.

 You do not have an automatic right to appeal to the Court of Appeal in every case.
 It depends on the kind of case.
-As a general rule, the Court of Appeal will hear an appeal from any final decision of the Trial Division or Unified Family Court.
-Leave (i.e. permission from the Court of Appeal) is required to appeal interlocutory decisions.
-Interlocutory decisions are decisions that are made during the course of a trial.
-It may affect the manner of conducting the trial or an issue in the case, but does not decide the final outcome.
+As a general rule, the Court of Appeal will hear an appeal from any decision of the Trial Division or Family Division.
+However, the Respondent may object to and the Court may refuse to hear an appeal of an uncompleted matter, which is a matter that may affect the manner of conducting the trial or an issue in the case, but does not decide the final outcome.

 The Court will also hear appeals from some decisions of the Provincial Court.
 Not all appeals from decisions of the Provincial Court come directly to the Court of Appeal.
 Summary conviction appeals, for example, are usually appealed to the Trial Division.
 If one of the parties is still dissatisfied after the appeal is heard in the Trial Division, that party may, with leave of the Court, appeal that decision to the Court of Appeal.